doslim/doslim/README.md

 ### Academic Service
 - 📖 I served as a lecturer of *“Introduction to Python in Social Science”* in Quantitative Club of Tsinghua University.
 The materials in this course will be uploaded soon.
-- 📖 I wrote a notes about basic knowledge in deep learning: [Fundamentals and Applications of Deep Learning](https://github.com/doslim/Fundamentals-and-Applications-of-Deep-Learning)
+- 📖 I wrote a notes about basic knowledge in deep learning (in Chinese): [Fundamentals and Applications of Deep Learning](https://github.com/doslim/Fundamentals-and-Applications-of-Deep-Learning)

 <!---
 doslim/doslim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.